 Furthermore, if an employer provides fringe benefits to employees, the employer cannot deny these benefits to a woman taking leave because of pregnancy.
 Additionally, if an employer provides health insurance, the employer must cover pregnancy-related conditions.

-If you have experienced any type of employment discrimination on the basis of pregnancy, please call us today for a free consultation.
+If you have experienced any type of employment discrimination on the basis of pregnancy, please call us today for a consultation.
 An employee only has 180 days to file a claim against their employer so acting promptly is essential.

 If an employer has more than 50 employers, they are subject to the Family Medical Leave Act (FMLA).
 This Act governs all situations when medical leave is required, including pregnancy.
 Under the Act, women are allowed to take up to 12 weeks of leave for the birth and care of their child.
 During this time, an employer is required to hold the employee’s job open.